levifig/dotfiles/docs/NIXOS_BTRFS_INSTALL.md

-# NixOS Installation Guide - LFX004 (Lenovo L14 Gen2)
+# NixOS Installation Guide
 # BTRFS with Subvolumes

-This guide covers installing NixOS on LFX004 with BTRFS filesystem and declarative disk configuration using disko.
+This guide covers installing NixOS with BTRFS filesystem and declarative disk configuration using disko.

 ## Prerequisites

-- Lenovo L14 Gen2 laptop
 - NixOS minimal ISO (burned to USB)
 - Network connection (wired or wireless)
 - Your dotfiles already configured with BTRFS layout